jrclogic/SMCDEL/README.md

 1) Build the standalone executable by running "make".

-2) Create a text file which describes the model and the formulas you want to check for truth or validity:
+2) Create a text file which describes the knowledge structure and the formulas you want to check for truth or validity:

     -- examples/MuddyShort.smcdel
     -- Three Muddy Children in SMCDEL